rucio/rucio/etc/docker/daemons/README.rst

 `RUCIO_CFG` configuration parameters:
 =====================================

 Environment variables can be used to set values for the auto-generated rucio.cfg.
-The names are derived from the actual names in the configuration file prefixed by `RUCIO_CFG`, e.g., the `default` value under the `database` becomes `RUCIO_CFG_DATABASE_DEFAULT`.
+The names are derived from the actual names in the configuration file prefixed by `RUCIO_CFG`, e.g., the `default` value in the `database` section becomes `RUCIO_CFG_DATABASE_DEFAULT`.
 All available environment variables are:

 * RUCIO_CFG_ACCOUNTS_SPECIAL_ACCOUNTS